burkemw3/syncthingfuse/status.md

-Can list directory contents and show file contents from one peer.
+Can list directory contents and show file contents from multiple peers!

 Filled with lots of crappy code, for now :(